14 February 2020

 An example of this is the way vision works.
 We only see detail at the very centre of our vision (a part of the eye called The Macula), the rest of the visual field is very low resolution (but processes visual information very quickly compared to the macula - a feature used to detect movement out of the corner of our eyes) .

-Our brain assembles the two to create a picture that we perceive to be of uniform resolution across our entire field of view, but that’s an illusion.
+Our brain assembles the visual data from our eyes to create a picture that we perceive to be of uniform resolution across our entire field of view, but that’s an illusion.
 What we see in our brain is a model of what the world looks like not a pixel perfect image.

 Our vision simplifies the amount of data that needs to be processed to both increase the capacity of visual memory and speed up image recognition; thus reducing the size of the brain needed.